Managed IT Services for Mississauga Businesses

 A Meadowvale pharma CDMO with a Health Canada audit in 60 days

 Their Oracle EBS and validated LIMS had missed two quarterly patch cycles because QA had never agreed a process.
-We ran a joint IT-QA workshop, documented the change-control procedure into their QMS, validated the pending patches in a staged environment, and pushed them through a QA-approved change window.
-They went into the Health Canada inspection with a clean validated-systems audit trail.
+We ran a joint IT-QA workshop, documented change control into their QMS, validated pending patches in a staged environment, and pushed them through a QA-approved change window.
+They went into the inspection with a clean validated-systems audit trail.

 A Heartland logistics firm, 85 users, ransomware at 11:47 p.m. on a Thursday

-Their Synology NAS was encrypted along with the production servers.
+Their Synology NAS was encrypted along with production servers.
 The only clean copy was an air-gapped weekly backup that was six days old.
 Over Friday and Saturday we rebuilt from that backup into a clean environment, restored the EDI connections, and had the carrier portal back online by Monday 8 a.m.
 Total data loss: 48 hours.
-Their insurer paid out within 90 days because we had incident documentation in the format the forensic investigator asked for.
+Their insurer paid out within 90 days because the incident documentation was in the format the forensic investigator asked for.

-A 110-person corporate HQ at Square One, SOC 2 demand from a new US parent
+A 110-person corporate HQ at Square One with a SOC 2 demand from a new US parent

 Kickoff in January, first Type I evidence delivered in April.
 MFA rolled out sitewide in week two, quarterly access reviews documented in week four, incident-response runbook signed by ops leadership in week six, endpoint baseline across 260 devices in week ten.
 The auditor’s first question was who is your CISSP-certified security lead.
 We had an answer ready.